bentglasstube/bike-sensor/README.md

 ### Arduino

 The first item in this suite is an Arduino program for reading pulses from an exercise bike.
-It was designed for the [FitDesk v2.0 Desk Exercise Bike](fitdesk) because that is the bike that I have, but it should be fairly easy to make it work with any other bike that uses a similar method to track revolutions.
+It was designed for the [FitDesk v2.0 Desk Exercise Bike][fitdesk] (full disclosure, this is an affilliate link) because that is the bike that I have, but it should be fairly easy to make it work with any other bike that uses a similar method to track revolutions.
 It'd probably be pretty easy to implement on a normal bike with a trainer as well.

 The FitDesk uses a 3.5mm headphone connector which has its single channel shorted to ground once per revolution.
 The controller reads in